enkidevs/curriculum/javascript/javascript-core/types/weak-vs-strict-equality-operator.md

 ## Content

-In JavaScript, there are two ways to check if two values are equal.
+In JavaScript, there are two ways to check if values equal each other.

 ### Weak Typing `==`